 Fast forward to the release of my first novel.
 I spent a year and a half on this thing, and, honestly, I must have read it four or five times.
 Beta readers had generally positive things to say.
 I published it—and a few people showed interest.
 Others read it and gave it good ratings and otherwise positive reviews.
 I was happy—thinking that all I needed to do was keep climbing.
 Keep networking and talking with folks.
 Keep reaching out to people and sharing the story with them.

-These issues—sexism and racism—have long affected people, and so, understandably, victims of these issues don't want to hold a privileged person's hand and explain things anymore; victims just want privileged people to understand that they (the privileged people) are privileged, that they'll never understand what it's like to not be privileged, and to treat these subjects with the utmost respect so that they can combat and not contribute to these societal issues.
+These issues—sexism and racism—have long affected people, and so, understandably, victims of these issues don't want to hold a privileged person's hand and explain things anymore; victims just want privileged people to understand that the, the privileged people, are privileged, that they, the privileged people, will never understand what it's like to not be privileged, and to treat these subjects with the utmost respect so that they can combat and not contribute to these societal issues.

-As a writer, never expect any instance of sexism or racism to get by without some form of scrutiny, because it's likely that you'll be called out for it unless you've done the topics justice, and it's further likely that you won't be given the opportunity to explain or defend yourself or walk back what you've already published or written if you've failed to do these topics justice.
+As a writer, never expect any instance of sexism or racism to get by without some form of scrutiny, because it's likely that you'll be called out for it unless you've done the topics justice, and it's further likely that you won't be given the opportunity to explain or defend yourself or walk back what you've already published or written.
 Any reader you've managed to offend likely won't bother giving you the time of day at all, let alone take the time to give you any constructive advice with which to grow (and, hint: it's not anybody else's responsibility that you become a better person; it's yours).
 However, I find it's beneficial to try to open up a dialogue in the most respectful way you can (despite the loads of writing advice that says you should simply ignore negative reviews).
 You may find (as I have) that certain readers are, in fact, willing and able to give you grace and guidance.

 But should they have to?
 And should you ever expect it?
 No and no. The expectation today (as it should have always been) is that people pushing creations into the media will be cognizant of the sensitivity of these issues.
-Don't fail to do your due diligence like I did.
+Don't fail, like me, to do your due diligence.
 Be conscientious and respectful.
+Be deliberate.

 So, let’s talk a bit more about the responsibility on the side of authors and creators.
 Today, there are plenty of people who are overt sexists and racists, and of course these people need to reevaluate their dogmatic beliefs and ideologies and see the inherent logical and moral flaws in them, but there’s also a lot of people who employ subtle racism and sexism while simultaneously believing they don’t contribute at all to these problems.
 These last are perhaps more dangerous, as they do a much better job of avoiding public scrutiny, and, perhaps worse, they don't believe they have any reason to change or grow.